Shriram0463/Stradegi-Internship/SSE_Streaming/SSE_Integration-2/Readme.md

 Replace "Message 1", "Message 2", "Message 3" with your desired messages.
 This command sends a POST request to the FastAPI endpoint at http://localhost:8000/send-messages with a JSON payload containing the messages array.

-After sending this, run react app to start the application.
+After sending the messages, run react app to start the application.

 ## Prerequisites